campusrover/PupperPy/computer_vision.md

 ```
 The compiled file is named `output_tflite_graph_edgetpu.tflite` and is saved to the current directory.
 Rename this file to something more descriptive (ours is named `ssd_mobilenet_v2_pupper_quant_edgetpu.tflite`).

 To use the retrained model on the pupper, you will need to add it to the `pupperpy/Vision/models` directory.
 In addition, you will need to create a file with the output classes of the model (see `pupperpy/Vision/models/pupper_labels.txt` for an example) and also put it in the models folder.
 Lastly, you will need to change the `MODEL_PATH` and `LABEL_PATH` lines (lines 23 and 24) in pupper_vision.py to reflect your new model and class files.

+*Congratulations* the next time you run `pupper_vision.py` your retrained model will be used.
+Just be sure to update any exisiting control code to use the class strings from your class file.